 Take a Tour of Pasadena

-Old Pasadena Walking Tours - monthly historical and architectural tour of Old Pasadena offered by the Pasadena Heritage Society on the first Saturday of each month except for July and October.
+Probably the most popular tour, however, is the Old Pasadena Walking Tour, a monthly historical and architectural tour of Old Pasadena offered by the Pasadena Heritage Society on the first Saturday of each month (except for July and October).

 Check Groupon for discounts on Pasadena tours, attractions, and events.

 Information was accurate at the time of publication but is subject to change at any time.
 Please check the individual companies for current tour information.